shivamkataria2000/simple-css-animation-using-svg/Readme.md

 ## Make your own

-1. Go to [Undraw](https://undraw.co/illustrations) and download that SVG that you like.
+1. Go to [Undraw](https://undraw.co/illustrations) and download the SVG that you like.
 2. Download [Figma](https://www.figma.com/downloads/)
 3. Import the downloaded SVG to a Figma project
 4. Group and name the layers that you want to animate on using <kbd>Ctrl</kbd> + <kbd>G</kbd>  or <kbd>⌘</kbd> + <kbd>G</kbd> on Mac